 Professor - Arthur Andersen Chair in Accounting

 Gerald J. Lobo holds the Arthur Andersen Chair in Accounting and is professor of accounting at the C. T. Bauer College of Business at the University of Houston.
 He has also served as chair of the Department of Accountancy & Taxation at the Bauer College.
 Prior to joining the University of Houston, he was the George E. Bennett Professor of Accounting, chair of the Department of Accounting, and director of the George E. Bennett Research Center at Syracuse University, and on the faculty of the University of Wisconsin - Madison.
-He has also been a visiting professor at The University of Michigan, McMaster University,INSEAD, Indian School of Business, Great Lakes Institute of Management, Sogang University, SungKyunKwan University and Xiamen University, and a visiting research scholar at Chinese University of Hong Kong, City University of Hong Kong, Fudan University, Hong Kong Polytechnic University, Fudan University, Sun Yat-sen University, and Zhongnan University.
+He has also been a visiting professor at The University of Michigan, McMaster University,INSEAD, Indian School of Business, Great Lakes Institute of Management, Sogang University, SungKyunKwan University, and Xiamen University, and a visiting research scholar at Chinese University of Hong Kong, City University of Hong Kong, Hong Kong Polytechnic University, Fudan University, Sun Yat-sen University, and Zhongnan University.
 Dr. Lobo holds a PhD from The University of Michigan, an MBA from McMaster University, and a B.Tech with honors from the Indian Institute of Technology, Bombay.